Is a Correction Looming Ahead for Teladoc Health Inc. (TDOC)

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at TDOC starting from GOREVIC JASON N, who sale 30,000 shares at the price of $222.26 back on Oct 06.
-After this action, GOREVIC JASON N now owns 667,283 shares of Teladoc Health Inc., valued at $6,667,800 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at TDOC starting from Verstraete Stephany, who sale 4,000 shares at the price of $194.00 back on Nov 02.
+After this action, Verstraete Stephany now owns 13,276 shares of Teladoc Health Inc., valued at $776,000 using the latest closing price.

-Vandervoort Adam C, the Chief Legal Officer, Secretary of Teladoc Health Inc., sale 2,610 shares at $222.46 during a trade that took place back on Oct 05, which means that Vandervoort Adam C is holding 200 shares at $580,621 based on the most recent closing price.
+GOREVIC JASON N, the Chief Executive Officer of Teladoc Health Inc., sale 30,000 shares at $222.26 during a trade that took place back on Oct 06, which means that GOREVIC JASON N is holding 667,283 shares at $6,667,800 based on the most recent closing price.

 Stock Fundamentals for TDOC